Introduction to Vue Storefront

-Vue Storefront is rather a complex solution with a lot of possibilities.
+Vue Storefront is a rather complex solution with a lot of possibilities.
 Learning all of them can take some time.
-In this introduction we will learn all it's crucial concepts in a few minutes which are enough enough to start playing with Vue Storefront right after reading it,
+In this introduction, we will learn all of its crucial concepts in a few minutes, which is enough to start playing with Vue Storefront.

-Vue Storefront is a headless and backend-agnostic eCommerce Progressive Web App written in Vue.js.
-The fact that it's using headless architecture allows Vue Storefront to be connected with any eCommerce platform so it can be a frontend PWA for Magento, Shopify, BigCommerce, WooCommerce etc.
+Vue Storefront is a headless and backend-agnostic eCommerce Progressive Web App (PWA) written in Vue.js.
+The fact that it's using headless architecture allows Vue Storefront to connect with any eCommerce platform so it can be a frontend PWA for Magento, Shopify, BigCommerce, WooCommerce and etc.

-Vue Storefront manages to be platform agnostic thanks to the vue-storefront-api and dedicated API connectors for eCommerce backend platforms.
-The data format in vue-storefront-api is always the same for any platform which means no matter which eCommerce backend you'll use your frontend remains without changes.
+Vue Storefront manages to be platform-agnostic thanks to the vue-storefront-api and dedicated API connectors for eCommerce backend platforms.
+The data format in vue-storefront-api is always the same for any platform, which means no matter what eCommerce backend you use, your frontend remains the same without any change.

-It's a great strategy for migrations since you can easly migrate from one platform to another (or it's other version like Magento 1 -> 2) without touching your frontend.
+It's a great strategy for migrations since you can easily migrate from one platform to another (or one version to another, e.g. Magento 1 to 2) without touching your frontend.

 The API connector works in two phases:

-- data pump (on the image mage2nosql) is pulling static data (catalog, orders etc) from your eCommerce platform to Vue Storefront ElasticSearch and changes it's format to the one consumed by vue-storefront-api.
-After pulling the data you can display product catalog in Vue Storefront.
-After pumping the data into ElasticSearch it will stay in sync with changes on backend platform side and update it's content.
+data pump (mage2nosql in the image) is pulling static data (catalog, orders, etc.) from your eCommerce platform to Vue Storefront Elasticsearch and changes its format to the one consumed by vue-storefront-api.
+Once finished pulling the data, you can display the product catalog in Vue Storefront.
+After pumping the data into Elasticsearch is done, it will stay in sync with changes made on the backend platform and update its content accordingly.

-- worker pool is a synchronization of so called dynamic calls (user sessions, cart rules etc) that can't be stored in the database and needs to be called by vue-storefront-api directly from the backend platform.
+worker pool is a synchronization process of so-called dynamic calls (user sessions, cart rules, etc.) that couldn't be stored in the database and need to be called by vue-storefront-api directly from the backend platform.

-Some of the backend platforms already have their integrations (Magento 2, Magento 1, CoreShop, BigCommerce, WooCommerce) but you can easily make your own with integration boilerplate.
+Some of the most popular backend platforms already have their integrations (Magento 2, Magento 1, CoreShop, BigCommerce, WooCommerce), but you can easily make your own with the integration boilerplate.